What’s not to love about Italy? The food, the wine, the history—it’s no wonder people can’t get enough of la bella Italia.

 Admire the green and white marble façade of the Duomo, or climb up to the top of its brick cupola, which can be spotted from all over the city.
 Cross the famous Ponte Vecchio and pose for a photo with the Arno River in the background before stopping at Santa Croce Square for a gelato treat or afternoon macchiato.

 Visit the Gucci and Ferragamo museums for an inside look at two global fashion powerhouses.
-Finish off your day with a meal that should include an order of Bistecca alla Fiorentina, a traditional Tuscan steak dish you won’t want to miss trying.
+Finish off your day with a meal that should include an order of Bistecca alla Fiorentina, a traditional Tuscan dish you won’t want to miss trying.

 7: Naples / Capri